maqmo/Gradebook/README.md

 2. Enter an assignment, if it is not an already created category, it will be rejected

-3. If not done already, enter students names and id numbers.
+3. If not done already, enter the names and id numbers of the students.
    - Enter each student one-by-one or via .csv file with columns _id_, _name_

 4. Enter scores for previously created assignment(s).